Most of the merchants who want migrating to Magento 2 knew what is in the migration process (transitions of theme, data, extension, configurations,…).

 STOP SELECTING NEW MAGENTO 2 EXTENSIONS IF YOU HAVEN’T…

-As you might know, Magento 1 only provides a number of basic e-commerce features.
-In order to enhance the performance or acquire more advanced functions, the easiest solution for the store owners is to use the extensions from third-party providers.
+As you might know, Magento 1 only provides several basic e-commerce features.
+To enhance the performance or acquire more advanced functions, the easiest solution for the store owners is to use third-party providers’ extensions.

-On the contrary, Magento 2 is equipped with a wide range of modern and progressive features by default.
+On the contrary, Magento 2 owns a wide range of modern and progressive features by default.

-In other words, some functions are not available in Magento 1 but being ready for Magento 2 without installing any module.
+Some functions are not available in Magento 1 but are ready for Magento 2 without installing any module.

 Owing to that, you should find out more about the platform your site is about to upgrade to, so you can save your time searching for unnecessary extensions.

-From our observation, a large number of merchants have a tendency to add as many Magento extensions into the website as possible, in order to make their stores more powerful.
+From our observation, many merchants tend to add as many Magento extensions into the website as possible to make their stores more powerful.
 However, everything has two sides.

-On the one hand, it’s true that those plugins can make a great contribution to the website performance, and user experience enhancement (e.g.: improved layered navigation, advanced search, Ajax add to cart, one step checkout, shipping table rates,…).
-Moreover, some extensions play a crucial role in creating certain types of e-commerce stores (e.g: marketplace, dropshipping,…).
+On the one hand, those plugins can significantly contribute to website performance and user experience enhancement (e.g., improved layered navigation, advanced search, Ajax add to cart, one step checkout, shipping table rates,…).
+Moreover, some extensions play a crucial role in creating certain types of e-commerce stores (e.g., the marketplace, dropshipping…).

-On the other hand, there are many extensions that don’t bring any results or negligible benefits to the store as the providers’ advertisements (e.g.: page speed optimizer).
-Furthermore, installing too many modules in the website can lead to lots of side effects such as code conflicts, slow page load speed, and poor storefront performance.
+On the other hand, many extensions don’t bring any results or negligible benefits to the store as the providers’ advertisements (e.g., page speed optimizer).
+Furthermore, installing too many website modules can lead to lots of side effects such as code conflicts, slow page load speed, and poor storefront performance.

-Migrating to Magento 2 might bring about a big turning-point to all Magento e-commerce stores.
-If the Magento migration process is smooth and effective, the owners can enjoy a more attractive storefront design, a higher level of customer satisfaction and a more user-friendly backend management.
+Migrating to Magento 2 might bring about a significant turning-point to all Magento e-commerce stores.
+Suppose the Magento migration process is smooth and effective.
+In that case, the owners can enjoy a more attractive storefront design, a higher level of customer satisfaction, and a more user-friendly backend management.
 On the flip side, if it is not propitious as your plan, you might confront the risk of data and traffic loss, or even worse web performance.

-Owing to that, it’s crucial to hire a website development company that has strong expertise not only in Magento e-commerce but also in migrating to Magento 2 in particular.
-With over 6 years of experience in both Magento 1 and 2 development, Tigren can guarantee the success of your site migration.
-It’s our pleasure and happiness to “makeover” a wide range of Magento 1 websites and to make our clients satisfied with the new Magento 2 stores.
+Therefore, it’s crucial to hire a website development company with strong expertise in Magento e-commerce and migrating to Magento 2 in particular.
+With over 8-year of experience in both Magento 1 and 2 development, Tigren can guarantee your site migration success.
+It’s our pleasure and happiness to “makeover” a wide range of Magento 1 websites and makes our clients satisfied with the new Magento 2 stores.

 5 SECRETS TO PICK THE BEST MODULES WHEN MIGRATING TO MAGENTO 2

-Now, we will show you how to choose the best Magento 2 extensions that are relevant to your migration requirements while keeping your budget focused on your actual needs.
+This part will show you how to choose the best Magento 2 extensions.
+These extensions relevant to your migration requirements while keeping your budget focused on your actual needs.

-Assumed that you were using Shop by brand extension for Magento 1 from Provider A, you should check whether Provider A offers a similar plugin for Magento 2 or not, before searching and comparing Shop by brand extension for Magento 2 from other providers.
+For example, you were using Shop by brand extension for Magento 1 from Provider A. You should check whether Provider A offers a similar plugin for Magento 2 or not.
+This should be done before you search and compare Shop by brand extension for Magento 2 from other providers.

-The huge advantage of this advice is that you can get to know how to configure and manage the new Magento 2 extensions easier.
-In general, the extension providers will develop their new Magento 2 extensions based on the source code of the ones for Magento 1.
-As a result, their M1 and M2 modules often deliver the same functions, workflow and configurations.
+With this advice, we can know how to configure and manage the new Magento 2 extensions easier.
+In general, the extension providers will develop their new Magento 2 extensions based on the old ones.
+As a result, their M1 and M2 modules often deliver the same functions, workflow, and configurations.

-Another benefit from our first tip is that you can enjoy a discount (e.g.: 10%, 20%) from the module provider if you decide to continue using extensions from them.
+Another benefit from this tip is we can enjoy a discount from the module provider by continuing to use their products.
 For the expensive Magento 2 plugins, this discount is immensely valuable.

-The second recommendation for the merchants is trying to buy most of the M2 extensions from only a small number of providers.
-For instance, if you need to acquire 10 new modules for Magento 2, you can select 5 modules from Provider A and the 5 left from Provider B, instead of 10 modules from 10 different sellers.
+The second recommendation for the merchants is to buy extensions from a provider.
+For instance, if you need to acquire ten new modules for Magento 2, you can select five modules from Provider A and the five left from Provider B, instead of 10 modules from 10 different sellers.

-The reason is that some providers might offer a discount if you purchase many extensions/ a combo of extensions from their store at the same time.
+Some providers might offer a discount if you purchase a precise number of extensions.

-If the reviews are positive, you will gain more confidence to buy that extension and vice versa.
-You should focus on feedback about the plugin performance (e.g.: whether it works as the description, bugs, compatibility,…) as well as the quality of support team (e.g.: fast or slow response, possible fees,…).
+If the reviews are positive, we will gain more confidence to buy that extension and vice versa.
+It would be best if we focused on feedback about the plugin performance (e.g., how does it work, bugs, compatibility, etc.) and the support team (e.g., fast or slow response, possible fees,…).

-You need to make sure that the module providers offer concrete policies for support period and refund in case the extensions don’t work as expected.
-As a whole, most of the sellers will support the merchants within at least 1 month (or 3/6/12 months) and provide 30-60 days money-back guarantee.
+We need to ensure that the providers offer concrete policies for the support period and refund if extensions don’t work.
+As a whole, most of the sellers will support the merchants within at least a month (or 3/6/12 months) and provide 30-60 days money-back guarantee.

-You need to check it carefully and make sure you understand all the terms and conditions to be supported and get a possible refund.
+We need to check carefully and understand all the terms and conditions to be supported and get a possible refund.
 For example, some providers clarify that you can only be refunded when they cannot fix the reported issues.
-In other words, you cannot get your money back just because you don’t like the extension after installing it in your store.
+In other words, you cannot get your money back just because you don’t like the extension after installing it.

-Furthermore, you need to concern about the support service (hourly rate of support) when the free support period ends.
+Furthermore, we need to concern about the support service (hourly rate of support) when the free support period ends.

-Obviously, you must pay attention to the prices of the new extensions when migrating to Magento 2.
-However, cheap extensions might be associated with a lot of bugs, which take you more money and effort to fix.
+We must pay attention to the prices of the new extensions when migrating to Magento 2.
+However, cheap extensions might take you more money and effort to fix.
 Worse, you will have to uninstall those extensions and re-purchase the new ones from other providers.

-Magento 2 brings about amazing features that far outweigh the previous Magento version.
+Magento 2 brings about unique features that far outweigh the previous Magento version.
 Thus, migrating to Magento 2 is fundamental for existing Magento stores.
-Before starting that process, you should go through our mentioned tips to choose the right extensions for the new site.
+Before starting that process, you should go through our mentioned tips to choose the new site’s right extensions.